-Table 8-2 - APBXMLelements provided by WAN application
+Table 8-2-APB xml elements provided by health and fitness services application

-Element Element Usage WANAPBI Mandatory - The identifier for the WAN component of the authenticated persistent binding resource that was created.
-The WANAPBI Shall be represented as a string of size less than 2048 UTF-8 characters.
-The following characters Shall not be present in the string: "/", "#", "+", "".
+Element Usage authenticated persistent binding resource that was created.
+The PHGAPBI shall be represented as a string of size less than 2048 UTF-8 characters.
+The following characters shall not be present in the string: "/", "#", "+", "".
 The Unicode NULL character may not be used.
-This value Shall be ignored by the WAN application whenever the APB resource is obtained from the AHD application.
-AHDAPBI Mandatory - The identifier for the AHD application component of the authenticated persistent binding resource that was created.
-The AHDAPBI Shall be represented as a string of size less than 2048 UTF-8 characters.
-The following characters Shall not be present in the string: "/", "#", "+", "".
-The Unicode NULL character may not be used.
-This value Shall be ignored by the WAN application whenever the APB resource is obtained from the AHD application.
+This value shall be ignored by the health and fitness services application whenever the APB resource is obtained from the PHG application.
 APSExchangeURL Mandatory - The URL to use when establishing the TLS session on which MQTT messages will be exchanged.
-The URI scheme Shall be mqtts.
-The AHD application may need to change the URI scheme to work with a given MQTT client.
-This value Shall be ignored by the WAN application whenever the APB resource is obtained from the AHD application.
+The URI scheme shall be mqtts.
+The PHG application may need to change the URI scheme to work with a given MQTT client.
+This value shall be ignored by the health and fitness services application whenever the APB resource is obtained from the PHG application.
 APSState Mandatory - The state of the APS.
-The WAN application Shall set this element to NEW in response to an AHD application POST operation if the APS does not exist.
-If the WAN application already has an existing APS in place with the AHD application, as determined by the authentication of the security credential, this value Shall be set to ENABLED.
-The AHD Shall set this value to TERMINATED to close and remove the persistent session with the WAN application.
-The WAN application Shall support a valid XPath representation of the APSState element of the APS when setting the value of APSState. expirationTime Mandatory - The maximum time period that may elapse after the last POST to the APB resource by the AHD application, or the last activity on the message channel in which the peer AHD application was known to be active.
-If this time period is exceeded the WAN application Should terminate the APS.
-However, if the APB resource is in the ENABLED state the WAN application Shall attempt to issue the ECHO management message before terminating the APS.
-The WAN application Should not terminate the APS if a response is received to the ECHO message.
-(Note that the WAN application may terminate an APS at any time though that action may not represent graceful behaviour.).
-This element Shall be expressed as an ISO8601 duration - for example a 12 hour expirationTime is represented as PT12H. requiredResponseTime Mandatory - The maximum delay in seconds that the WAN application can tolerate for a response to the ECHO message.
-This value provides the AHD application with information that it can use to determine how to best allocate APS resources.
-An AHD application Should Not establish an APS with a WAN application if it is unable or unwilling to meet, in normal operation, the requiredResponseTime for an ECHO message.
-This element Shall be expressed as an ISO8601 duration - for example a 10 second requiredResponseTime is represented as PT10S.
-This value Shall be ignored by the WAN application whenever the APB resource is obtained from the AHD application.
+The health and fitness services application shall set this element to NEW in response to a PHG application POST operation if the APS does not exist.
+If the Health and fitness services application already has an existing APS in place with the PHG application, as determined by the authentication of the security credential, this value shall be set to ENABLED.
+The PHG shall set this value to TERMINATED to close and remove the persistent session with the health and fitness services application.
+The health and fitness services application shall support a valid XPath representation of the APSState element of the APS when setting the value of APSState. expirationTime Mandatory - The maximum time period that may elapse after the last POST to the APB resource by the PHG application, or the last activity on the message channel in which the peer PHG application was known to be active.
+If this time period is exceeded the health and fitness services application Should terminate the APS.
+However, if the APB resource is in the ENABLED state the Health and fitness services application shall attempt to issue the ECHO management message before terminating the APS.
+The health and fitness services application Should not terminate the APS if a response is received to the ECHO message.
+(Note that the health and fitness services application may terminate an APS at any time though that action may not represent graceful behaviour.).
+This element shall be expressed as an ISO8601 duration - for example a 12 hour expirationTime is represented as PT12H. requiredResponseTime Mandatory - The maximum delay in seconds that the health and fitness services application can tolerate for a response to the ECHO message.
+This value provides the PHG application with information that it can use to determine how to best allocate APS resources.
+A PHG application Should Not establish an APS with a health and fitness services application if it is unable or unwilling to meet, in normal operation, the requiredResponseTime for an ECHO message.
+This element shall be expressed as an ISO8601 duration - for example a 10 second requiredResponseTime is represented as PT10S.
+This value shall be ignored by the health and fitness services application whenever the APB resource is obtained from the PHG application. clientId Conditionally required - This element shall be present if an exchangeMechanism of MQTT is selected.
+The clientId shall be used by the PHG application when it issues an MQTT CONNECT.
+The value of the clientId is generated by the health and fitness services application.
+This value shall be ignored by the health and fitness services application whenever the APB resource is obtained from the PHG application.

-Table 8-2 - APBXMLelements provided by WAN application
+Table 8-2 - APB xml elements provided by health and fitness services application